fluffy-mods/ColonyManager/Readme.md

 Adds a worktype, which is stored in the world, which means you need to start a new game after adding/removing this mod.

 **BETA VERSION**
-This is the first release on A17, and there were a lot of changes.
-For now, the Production and Import & Export tabs have been disabled.
-The production tab will likely be permanently removed, and migrated to be it's own mod.
-Import & Export has been buggy for a while, and needs to be rebuild.
+This is the first release on B18, and there were a lot of changes.
+The Production and Import & Export tabs are still disabled due to a lack of time.

 # Features
-**Production Jobs**
- == removed ==

 **Hunting jobs**
 - Set a target for meat, and never worry about designating hunting manually again!
 - Set an area to clear of all predators - keep your home area safe!